mrecos/Put_a_prior_on_it-Blog_post/README.md

 3. Load `./data/cities_over_100k_pop.csv`, names of cities with &gt;= 100k population
     1. UNCOMMENT that line `download.file(lyrics_url, save_lyrics_loc)` to run
     2.  you may have to adjust the path

+4. Load state name abbreviation for simplifying the plots later

 ``` r
 #api.key.install("YOUR KEY HERE!")